9 Steps to Make a Living Selling On eBay

 Many eBayers focus on a specific product or type of product.
 Others follow trends, selling what’s popular, which requires a little bit of research.
 Be careful about being swayed by get-rich-quick-on-eBay offers.
 It’s always best to focus on items you’re knowledgeable about.

-There are many places you can sell items online without having to create your own ecommerce site.
+There are many places you can sell items online without having to create your e-commerce site.
 While many of them are great options, eBay was a first and remains a popular go-to site for people to buy and sell.